 In the wake of the Soyuz failure, operations to transport ISS crew members have been suspended.
 The current ISS crew of cosmonaut Sergey Prokopyev and astronauts Serena Auñón-Chancellor, KG5TMT, and Alexander Gerst, KF5ONO, is scheduled to return to Earth in December.

 The Doctor Will See You Now!

-“CTCSS and DTMF” is the topic of the latest episode of the “ARRL The Doctor is In“ podcast.
+“Winterizing Your Station” is the topic of the new (October 11) episode of the “ARRL The Doctor is In“ podcast.
 Listen…and learn!

 Sponsored by DX Engineering, “ARRL The Doctor is In” is an informative discussion of all things technical.
 Listen on your computer, tablet, or smartphone — whenever and wherever you like!

 Every 2 weeks, your host, QST Editor-in-Chief Steve Ford, WB8IMY, and the Doctor himself, Joel Hallas, W1ZR, will discuss a broad range of technical topics.
 You can also email your questions to email@example.com, and the Doctor may answer them in a future podcast.

 Enjoy “ARRL The Doctor is In” on Apple iTunes, or by using your iPhone or iPad podcast app (just search for “ARRL The Doctor is In”).
 You can also listen online at Blubrry, or at Stitcher (free registration required, or browse the site as a guest) and through the free Stitcher app for iOS, Kindle, or Android devices.
 If you’ve never listened to a podcast before, download our beginner’s guide.